sqlite-utils 4.0 Shipped via AI-Assisted Development Cycle

 Used in parallel with Fable 5 for issue triage and documentation, but produced fewer test scripts and found no significant issues on the same QA task.

-Evolution: Not a human voice; characterized by comparative output results.
+Evolution: Not a human voice; characterized by comparative output results against Fable 5.

 Tensions

-• AI-assisted triage expanded the release scope beyond what Willison planned (two RCs became four), raising a question about whether open-ended AI issue triage helps or creates its own form of scope creep — Willison treats this as worth it, but the tradeoff is real.[1][2]
-[1][2]
+- AI-assisted triage expanded the release scope beyond what Willison planned (two RCs became four); Willison treats this as a worthwhile tradeoff for quality, but does not dispute the expansion happened.[2][9]
+[2][9]

-• The new migration system deliberately omits rollback support, diverging from the convention established by tools like Alembic; Willison frames this as a simplicity choice, but users migrating from other systems may find it a limitation.[4]
-[4]
+- The new migration system deliberately omits rollback support, diverging from tools like Alembic; Willison frames this as a simplicity choice, but users migrating from other systems may find it a constraint.[1]
+[1]

 Sources